 The estate' management has provided affordable canteen and area for shops and market.
-During the survey, in the three estates, canteen has already been closed by the management, because only few workers wanted this facility (Shah, 2008, Varghese, 2009, interview).
+During the survey, in the three estates, canteen has already been closed by the management, because only few workers wanted this facility (Shah 2008, Varghese 2009, personal communication).
 Most workers prefer food and drinks from the street vendor because of the taste and price.
-Street vendor sell their food/drink with less price than canteen with relatively tastier food.
+Street vendor sell their food/ drink with less price than canteen with relatively tastier food.
 Area for shops or market inside the estate (absent for VIE) was built near the housing.
 Main costumer of the shops is the housing resident, which in current time, not only industrial estates workers lived in this housing but also other people who has no relation to the estate (case of NIE).

 Most proprietors live in villages near the industrial estates, and gets raw material from other villages as well (especially for fruits and vegetables).
 In average, most vendors have run their business inside the estate for more than 5 years and some of them started their business from the early development of the estate, and earned around 7500 rupees per month.
 There is no management regulation covering this kind of business, but there is only informal protection from factories (where they are located).
+Hence, most vendors are not satisfied with their environment for running their business, since there is no regulation for them.

-Most vendors open from 8 am to 9 pm daily, except for vendor near the main entrance of the three estates.
-Opening hours depend very much on the workers working hour.
+Most vendors open from 8 am to 9 pm daily, except for vendor near the main entrance of the three estates. Ópening hours depend very much on the workers working hour.
 Some vendors' huts that are physically attached to the factory open for almost 24 hours.
 Vendors that operate near main entrance only open after working hours to provide food/ drink for labors and people passers-by.
 Street vendor that serves construction workers (especially in OIE and VIE) only open during working time, from 8 am to 4 pm.

 The linkages between two sectors exist not only in term of target market of the street vendor, but also in terms of protection from the factory.
-Based on indepth interview with informal sector proprietor in NIE and VIE, especially vendor that run their business for generations, worker' factory has offered a/ some plot in front of the factory to their relatives who became street vendor proprietors.
+Based on in-depth interview with informal sector proprietor in NIE and VIE, especially vendor that run their business for generations, worker' factory has offered a/ some plot in front of the factory to their relatives who became street vendor proprietors.
 In this case, the worker works as the factory' security or others in the factory, which is later called as 'protector'.
 This man will arrange how long the vendor will occupy the land, in which area the hut will be built (vacant land, building setback, or hard shoulder), and how much the reward will be.
 The arrangement is only based on trust and no paper sign is required.
-The factory management knows this arrangement for some cases in order to provide cheap and nearest food/drink for their workers.
+The factory management knows this arrangement for some cases in order to provide cheap and nearest food/ drink for their workers.
 The arrangement will work for ages and generations of the vendor proprietor (case study of NIE), even the factory' workers have changed for many times.
 It is difficult for the vendor to open a business informally inside formal area if they do not have this agreement.
 In other words, the factory provides food and drinks in reasonable price for the worker via allocation of street vendor inside or outside his area as long as they have the arrangement.

-Urban Morphology of Ahmedabad City
+Urban form of Ahmedabad city